-Maximum of 18 weeks parental leave pay
+Maximum of 18 weeks PLP

-The PPL Rules provide that in exceptional circumstances (1.1.E.100), if less than the full 18 weeks of PLP has previously been received by the primary claimant and secondary claimant in respect of the child, the primary claimant or another person may be eligible for payments as a tertiary claimant (1.1.T.70).
-No more than 18 weeks of PLP is payable overall in respect of a child.
+The PPL Rules provide that in exceptional circumstances (1.1.E.100), if less than the full 18 weeks of PLP has previously been received by the primary claimant and secondary claimant in respect of the child, the primary claimant or another person may be eligible as a tertiary claimant (1.1.T.70) to receive the remainder of the PLP entitlement.
 While this situation is possible, it will arise very infrequently.
-The exceptional circumstances and eligibility criteria relating to tertiary claimants are in 184.108.40.206.
+The exceptional circumstances and eligibility criteria relating to tertiary claimants are in 126.96.36.199.

-Only one transfer of PLP to a secondary claimant
+Transfers of PLP to a secondary claimant

-Act reference: PPLAct section 31 When a person is eligible for parental leave pay, section 32 When a person satisfies the work test, section 37 When a person satisfies the income test, section 45 When a person satisfies the Australian residency test, section 47 When a person is the primary carer of a child, section 48 When a person returns to work, section 276 How this Act applies to claims made in exceptional circumstances
+Act reference: PPLAct section 6-'has not previously satisfied the work and income tests', section 17D Permission to claim flexible PPL days for a child, section 31 When a person is eligible for PLP on a day other than a flexible PPL day for a child, section 31AA When a person is eligible for PLP on a flexible PPL day for a child, section 31A Newly arrived resident's waiting period, section 32 When a person satisfies the work test, section 37 When a person satisfies the income test, section 45 When a person satisfies the Australian residency test, section 47 When a person is the primary carer of a child, section 48 When a person returns to work, section 276 How this Act applies to claims made in exceptional circumstances